 I also added a little’ of raisins, but you can also use diced candied orange peel or even dark chocolate chips.
 If you want, you can also prepare these biscuits with dried fruit: blueberries, Ribes, coconut, apricots.
 In short, tune the settings to your taste.
 They keep quietly 3-4 days if tightly closed.
 Have a good day!

-Put the flour on the work surface, brown sugar, vanilla extract and salt until.
+Put the flour on the work surface, brown sugar, vanilla extract and salt up.
 Add the cold butter cut into cubes and start to knead with your fingertips until the mixture is a large crumbs.
-Add the egg and egg yolk and knead to mix everything.
+Add the whole egg and yolk and knead until the whole thing is mixed.

 Coarsely chop the dried fruit.
-Dab carefully raisins until it is dry.
-Add the nuts and raisins to the dough and work until the nuts will not be perfectly distributed in the dough.
-Wrap the dough in plastic wrap and store in the refrigerator for at least one hour.
+Carefully dab the raisins until it is dry.
+Add the dried fruit and raisins to the dough and work until the dried fruit is perfectly distributed in the dough.
+Wrap the dough in food film and store in the refrigerator for at least an hour.

-Sprinkle the work surface with semolina or cornmeal (They will give a rustic feel and slightly crunchy biscuits) and roll out the dough with a rolling pin to one half a centimeter thick.
+Sprinkle the work surface with semolina or cornmeal (They will give a rustic feel and slightly crunchy biscuits) and spread the dough with the rolling pin at a thickness of half a centimeter.
 With a Formina, derive the cookies and place them on a baking sheet covered with parchment paper.
 Put back in the fridge until ready to bake.

 Preheat the oven to 180 degrees static.
 Bake the cookies for 15-20 minutes or until they are evenly golden.
 Allow to cool, sprinkle with powdered sugar (If you like) and serve.
 If kept in a hermetically sealed housing are preserved perfectly for 3-4 days.
 Bon appétit!